josephwb/BEASTifier/README.md

 BEASTifier
 ====================
-Generate a heap of BEAST xml files for simulation experiments Compile
+Generate a heap of BEAST-formatted xml files for simulation experiments Compile
 ---------------